fabiokr/vagrant-sshfs/README.md

 `config.sshfs.paths = { "src" => "mountpoint" }`

-`src` is the source folder in the box, `mountpoint` is the folder in the host machine. `src` is relative to the vagrant use home folder, usually `/home/vagrant`. `mountpoint` is relative to the `Vagrantfile`.
+`src` is the source absolute path to the folder in the box, `mountpoint` is the folder in the host machine. `mountpoint` can be an absolute path, or relative to the `Vagrantfile`.

 ## Contributing